manyone/cobol-bigfive-test/README.md

 ```
 ### Sample Interpretation
 ```
-EXTROVERSION          45.0%
+EXTRAVERSION          45.0%
-Extroversion measures your sociability, assertiveness, and tendency to seek stimulation in social settings.
+Extraversion measures your sociability, assertiveness, and tendency to seek stimulation in social settings.
 You engage socially with moderate enthusiasm, enjoying group activities while valuing personal downtime.